 When writing information to media using an optical drive, you should always ensure that you connect the AC adaptor to a live electrical outlet.
-It is possible that, if data is written while powered by the battery pack, the write process may sometimes fail due to low battery power - in these instances data loss may occur.
+It is possible that, if data is written while powered by the battery pack, the write process might sometimes fail due to low battery power.
+In these instances, data loss might occur.